Ghazal 79, Verse 5x

 Gyan Chand:

-Because of the customs of humility, I wander far off from you.
+Because of the custom of humility, I wander far off from you.
 I won't commit the insolence of coming near you.
-Even if you consider me an enemy, don't expect that I will come near, and fling a glance of familiarity at you, and disgrace my humility.
-That is, because of humility and lowness we are far from you.
-(241)
+Even if you consider me an enemy, don't expect that I will come near, and fling at you the glance/gaze of a friend/familiar, and disgrace my humility.
+That is, because of abundant humility and lowness we are far from you.

 FWP: